ManBehindMooN/kodi_plugin_video_srgssr_ch_replay/README.md

 ### General
 No explanation provided.
 You got so far, we are sure you already figured it out ;)

+### Experimental
+Here are undocumented or experimental features.
+These features might not work or cause problems in the future and it is not guaranteed they will not be removed.
+Enjoy while they work!

 ### Official API
 Since version 3.0.0 there is a new mandatory setting.